Rajdeep Sardesai: Thank you Rahane and Co, in gloomy times we needed a blissful moment like this

 Watch: Pujara stands tall despite multiple blows at Gabba

 When Gill is out just short of a well-deserved first century, captain Ajinkya Rahane walks in.
 Like Pujara, Rahane too is a bit of an oddity.
 This is a 21st century cricketer who doesn’t cuss, doesn’t walk with a swagger and could be easily lost in a crowded Mumbai local amidst the swarm of commuters.
 He is our Amol Palekar in the age of Ranveer Singh: the quiet middle-class boy next door.
 But the silence and shy smile conceals an inner steel.
 He’s come up the hard way: taking an early morning commute from the Mumbai suburb of Dombivili to get to practice is a life lesson.
-He’s tough but wont wear his aggression on his sleeve.
+He’s tough but won’t wear his aggression on his sleeve.
 He’s scored a match-winning hundred in Melbourne and led the side with dignity and grace.
 It can’t have been easy replacing the charismatic Virat Kohli as captain in the middle of a tour, but he’s done it uncomplainingly and not without a fair amount of skill.
 When you send him a text to congratulate him on his Melbourne century, the reply is instant: ‘Thank you sir, happy new year!’
 Polite to a fault, is Rahane.

 When he’s out for a relatively rapid 24 of 22 balls, the game is in the balance.
 Out strides Rishabh Pant, another of the millennial generation cricketers, he of IPL fame, multi-crore contracts, six-hitting exploits.
 He’s lost his place in the white-ball team, been called impetuous and temperamental, even been criticised for being a tad overweight.
 His keeping is under the scanner, his batting perhaps a bit hit and miss.
 He’s just scored a stunning 97 in the previous Test in Sydney on the last day to almost pull off an improbable win.
 It is obvious that the Aussies fear him: the field spreads out when he takes guard.
 Pant is super talented and fearless, a deadly combination for a 23-year-old.
 Pant takes his time to settle in: it’s a bit like a pugnacious Sumo wrestler sizing up his opponent before going for the kill.
 A ball from Nathan Lyon hits a crack and turns square, beating the defensive bat.
 The next ball Pant just steps out and hits a six against the spin over long on.
 The off-spinner Lyon, who is playing his 100th Test, just looks at the young batsman in front of him with awe bordering on disbelief.
 In the commentary box, a prescient Shane Warne warns, “An hour of Pant at the crease and this game could be gone for the Aussies!”.